How to negotiate your salary in Germany

 Additional compensation models can be profit-sharing, a performance-based bonus for each quarter or at the end of the year as well as stock options which you can exercise after a certain period of time.

 In addition to compensation, German companies can offer you benefits, which can be part of the negotiation process as well, though they play a bigger role when comparing individual job offers from two different employers.
 Note that healthcare is not part of job benefits since it’s mandatory in Germany, though employers may offer perks around employee health.
 Attractive German job benefits can include:

 Once you’re locked into a work contract in Germany, it can be considerably harder to negotiate your salary without a change in circumstances.
-The average yearly salary increase is around three percent, depending on market pay and company budget.
+The average yearly salary increase is around three percent, depending on market pay and the company budget.

-When changing jobs or companies, you can expect a salary increase of roughly seven to 15 per cent.
+When changing jobs or companies, you can expect a salary increase of roughly seven to 15 percent.
 However, it is not common in Germany to match a competing offer unless you can prove you’re currently paid below average.

 The best approach to asking for a raise in Germany is to highlight your value and your contributions to the company.
 Any improvement in efficiency or skills such as language skills, training, courses and certifications is a plus.
 Depending on the job, you might have to negotiate with human resources instead of someone working above you.
 In that case, obtain testimonials from coworkers and managers or get someone to lobby on your behalf.

-Apart from what we’ve outlined above the following tips will help you successfully negotiate your salary for a position in Germany:
+Apart from what we’ve outlined above, the following tips will help you successfully negotiate your salary for a position in Germany: